-A meeting of the Board of the Welsh Ambulance Services NHS Trust will be held at 10.30 a.m. on 26 March 2015 in Henllys Room, Vantage Point House, Ty Coch Way Cwmbran, NP44 7HF .
+A meeting of the Board of the Welsh Ambulance Services NHS Trust will be held at 9.30 a.m. on 2 June 2016 in Henllys Room, Vantage Point House, Ty Coch Way Cwmbran, NP44 7HF.
 The Trust welcomes the attendance of all members of the public and fully embraces equality and diversity.
 If you would like to attend the meeting, or you have any special requirements in order to aid your attendance, please contact us in advance to enable us to help accommodate your requirements and allow us to comply with Health and Safety regulations.
-Welsh simultaneous translation facilities will be available.
-Further details, including directions to the location, are available from Caroline Jones on 01745 532970.
+The meeting will be conducted in English.
+Welsh language translation facilities will be made available if specifically requested in advance.
+To request translation facilities and for further details, including directions to the location, please contact Caroline Jones on 01745 532970.

 - If you are feeling unwell and you are not sure what to do, please call the NHS Direct Wales service on 0845 46 47 and speak to a nurse adviser for information and advice, available 24 hours a day, every day.